-Race day is May 31, 2020.
+Race day is in May.
 The average high in Tulsa on that date: 83 degrees.
 “We have great weather for the most part,” Green says.
 Note to self: no extra layers required.

 2. Open water swimming is in Tulsa’s DNA.